 Difference Between MongoDB vs DynamoDB

-MongoDB is designed and developed by MongoDB Inc (it is American Software Company).
-And it is published with combination and coordination of the GNU Affero General Public License and the Apache License.
-MongoDB is released in the year February 2009 and the latest stable release was in June 2018.
+- MongoDB is designed and developed by MongoDB Inc (it is an American Software Company).
+And it is published with a combination and coordination of the GNU Affero General Public License and the Apache License.
+MongoDB is released in the year February 2009 and the latest stable release was on June 2018.

-DynamoDB initially began to manage website’s scalability challenges that are presented by the holiday season loads.
+- DynamoDB initially began to manage the website’s scalability challenges that are presented by the holiday season loads.
 DynamoDB is mainly known for its low latencies and scalability.

 Head to Head Comparison between MongoDB vs DynamoDB